Tracking your self-assessment progress

 4. You'll see an option to select all articles in filter (this will vary based on the number of standards displayed).
 Click on the link to select all xxx articles that match the current filter:

-You can also use two other unpublished statuses and their related Manage filters to manage your workflow: Ready to Publish (which can indicate something is ready to be reviewed) and Rejected Draft (which can indicate something failed that final review and still needs work).
+You can also use two other unpublished statuses and their related Manage filters to manage your workflow:

-Using tags to track more detailed progress
+Use tags to track more detailed progress

 As we mentioned in the Optional/helpful sections of The basics: editing standards, some CAPRA customers also use optional tags to help manage their self-assessment workflow.

-A tag is a word or short phrase that "describes" the article.
+A tag is a word or short phrase that describes the article.
 An article may have as many tags as you like.
 They can be a great way to add organization and navigation to your knowledge base.

 The easiest way to think about tags is to consider them like filters for your content.
 These filters can be used: